puppetlabs/puppetlabs-iis/spec/README.md

 What this means for this project is that we will install and configure all infrastructure needed in a real-world "puppetlabs-iis" environment.
 (Puppet master and agent.)

-## Nodesets Folder

-The "acceptance/nodesets" folder contains Beaker host configuration files for the various test platforms used by the "acceptance" test suite.
-Note: these configs are by default dynamically generated using [Beaker-HostGenerator](https://github.com/puppetlabs/beaker-hostgenerator)
-The default config can be overridden by setting the PLATFORM environment variable.

 ## Running Tests